 Jin Zixun froze at the sight of them.
-His face paled; his fingers clutched the front of his winter cloak until it closed tightly over his neck, almost chokingly so.
+His face paled; his fingers clutched the front of his winter cloak until it closed tightly over his neck, almost as if to choke himself.

 Considering the accusations leveled against him by Wei Wuxian, it was not a very good look.

-Xichen bowed to him anyway in greeting.
+Xichen bowed to him in greeting nonetheless.
 Wangji did not.
-When Xichen looked at his brother, he found him staring at Jin Zixun with such thinly-veiled disgust that all around should have been able to read it off of him.
+When Xichen looked at his brother, he found him staring at Jin Zixun with such thinly-veiled disgust that all around would have been able to read it off of him for once.